tumblr/TMTumblrSDK/README.md

         // You are now authenticated (if !error)
     }];

-If you are only interested in the authentication bits, they can be installed by themselves as the `TumblrSDK/Authentication` sub-pod.
+If you're only interested in authentication, the `TumblrSDK/Authentication` sub-pod can be installed by itself.

 ## API client